andrew-kurtz-inin/Z-Force/QuoteToPaymentCustomTrigger/README.md

 This trigger (QuoteValidationTrigger) contains the following business logic:
 * Gathers all quote numbers from the triggered records to be used.
 Default these Quote Processing Data records to be valid.
-* If the QuoteNumber of the corresponding QuoteProcessingData is blank, mark the Quote Processing Data as Invalid.
+* If the QuoteNumber of the corresponding Quote Processing Data is blank, mark the Quote Processing Data as Invalid.
-* Retrieve quotes based on the QuoteNumber in the QuoteProcessingData records
+* Retrieve quotes based on the QuoteNumber in the Quote Processing Data records
-  * If the quote of the corresponding QuoteNumber does not exist, mark the QuoteProcessingData as invalid.
+  * If the quote of the corresponding QuoteNumber does not exist, mark the Quote Processing Data as invalid.
-  * If the PaymentAmount of the QuoteProcessingData record is not equal to the quote's total amount, mark the QuoteProcessingData as invalid.
+  * If the PaymentAmount of the Quote Processing Data record is not equal to the quote's total amount, mark the QuoteProcessingData as invalid.
-  * If the EffectiveDate of the QuoteProcessingData is a not-null value, set the Start Date of the corresponding quote to the EffectiveDate+1.
+  * If the EffectiveDate of the Quote Processing Data is a not-null value, set the Start Date of the corresponding quote to the EffectiveDate+1.